Mortgage interest rates explained, by Matt Stevens

-What makes a good mortgage rate differs by type of mortgage.
+What makes a good mortgage rate depends on the type of mortgage.
 The product with the lowest rate isn’t necessarily the cheapest or most suitable product for you, because there are so many other factors involved.
-The best way to determine whether a lender is offering a good rate is to compare it against similar products.
+The best way to determine whether a lender is offering a good rate is to compare it to similar products.

 It’s also important to remember that mortgage rates change depending on the base rate and economic climate at the time you take out your mortgage.
 Your financial circumstances can also dictate what is a ‘good’ mortgage rate: for example, it’s easier to access lower rates if you have a good credit rating, or if you can afford to put down a large deposit.

 When you take out a mortgage, your lender will borrow money from the Bank of England to cover the cost.
 The base rate is the interest charged by the Bank of England when lending money to banks, including mortgage lenders.
 The lenders then pass this cost onto the borrower, meaning that the base rate has a direct influence on how much interest you can expect to pay.

 An increase in the base rate makes borrowing money more expensive and saving more rewarding.
 So, when the base rate is high, people tend to borrow less and save more, and vice versa when it is low.
 Our collective spending and saving habits can lower or increase the overall inflation rate, so the Bank of England adjusts the base rate on a regular basis to control inflation.

 The current base rate is set at 5.25%, a level not seen in around 15 years.
 But, as this figure is reviewed by the board of governors every month, it’s liable to change at short notice.

 What are the different types of mortgage rates?